Posted on Leave a comment

 I have and am enough right now.

-Create for myself not for others.
+I create for myself, not for others.

 When my focus is outwards on the world and what I think is expected of me it will never be enough – because there will always be a need out there, there will always be expectations but it’s not my job to please others, do it the “right” way, post the right things at the right time, create the “right” things at the right time.